hermanwhyd/masher-man/README.md

 # Introduction

-MasherMan is a APIGATE (WsO2) client for easy managing multi account of publisher and store.
+MasherMan is an APIGATE (WsO2) client for easy managing multi-account of publisher and store.
 With Single Page Application You can manage API such as Publising, Editing, Make a copy and replublish to other environment.
-Also, you can manage Application such as add or update application, subscribe and unsubscriber API, approve subscription (using publisher account).
-And the last of course you can test Your published API via API Console which also available on this SPA.
+You can manage Application such as add or update application, subscribe and unsubscriber API.
+And the last You can test Your published API via API Console which also available on this SPA.

 # Live Demo